 Quay Quarter Sydney is one of the most exciting reinventions of the foreshore environs, since the Sydney Opera House made its mark in the 1970s.
 The design has created a prized asset for AMP Capital and its investors and will bring a new, vibrant, world-class, yet authentically Sydney-city destination with much-loved intimate laneway culture.

 “Circular Quay is Sydney’s gateway, but it has lacked relevance in recent years – Quay Quarter Sydney is a precinct worthy of a place alongside the world’s most famous harbour. ”Robert Saidman Principal

 Views from every angle

-The striking, twisting angular design – a series of stacked ‘vertical villages’ designed around atria – has cleverly created a different vista of Sydney from each stack.
+The striking, twisting angular design by 3XN – a series of stacked ‘vertical villages’ designed around atria – has cleverly created a different vista of Sydney from each stack.
 Our shading folds and tapers following the sun as it moves from east to west minimising glare, providing thermal comfort and preserving those all-important 360-degree magnificent views of Sydney.

-To deliver these experiences, a set of services to be offered within the building are being defined along with the technologies to enable them.
+To deliver these experiences, a set of services to be offered within the building were defined along with the technologies to enable them.
 The experiences rely on an innovative IT infrastructure design including wireless and wired connectivity and systems integration to provide open data exchange between base building systems and any digital overlay systems.

 As with the precinct development as a whole, the aim is to enable high levels of amenity and wellbeing for the people that will call Quay Quarter home, during work hours and beyond.

-Above renders © 3XN
+Above renders © AMP Capital.